devtut/generate/docs/python/the-locale-module.md

 ---
-metaTitle: The locale Module
+metaTitle: "The locale Module"
-description: Currency Formatting US Dollars Using the locale Module
+description: "Currency Formatting US Dollars Using the locale Module"
 ---

 # The locale Module